lakejs/lake-docs/reference/editor.md

 ### selection <Badge type="info" text="Read only" />

-An instance of the `Selection` class representing the range of text selected by the user or the current position of the cursor.
+A [Selection](/reference/selection.md) object representing the range of content selected by the user or the current position of the cursor.

 * Type: `Selection`